Key takeaways

 1. Use clear, simple language

-90% of professionals find contracts difficult to understand, and 84% feel pressure to simplify them.
 Avoid legalese and highlight key terms in plain English.
-If an agreement is easy to read, it’s harder for anyone to claim they were deceived or pressured by hidden language.
+If an agreement is easy to read, it's harder for anyone to claim they were deceived or pressured by hidden language.
+This matters operationally too: when your templates are clear and standardized, your team spends less time re-explaining terms and more time on billable work.

 2. Allow adequate review time

 Never force an immediate signature.
-Instruct signers to take a day or two, ask questions, or get counsel.
-For example: “Please review this document for 48 hours and consult your attorney if you wish.”
+Give signers a documented window — 48 hours minimum for standard agreements, longer for complex ones.
+The instruction should be explicit: "Please review this document for 48 hours and consult your attorney if you wish."
+And your workflow should record that instruction was given.

 3. Highlight important clauses